What is User-Generated Content? A Complete Guide with Examples

 UGC in email marketing helps brands leverage content beyond social media, fulfill the visual appetite of the users, activate abandoned carts, and improve the email engagement rate.
 Most importantly, create a two-way interactive flow between the brand and its audience.

-Like how, Dune London incorporated UGC in their email marketing featuring their ‘Your Style’ gallery saw 55% more click-throughs when compared to previous emails not featuring user generated content, this drove a six-hold hike in their revenue.
+How, Dune London incorporated UGC in their email marketing featuring their ‘Your Style’ gallery saw 55% more click-throughs when compared to previous emails not featuring user generated content, this drove a six-hold hike in their revenue.

 7. Promote Employee-Generated Content (EGC)